StewartLynch/MyWorkouts/README.md

 # MyWorkouts - Calendar Tally Video

-## Development Branch
+## Extended Project Branch

 ![mac128](Images/mac128.png)

-This is the development branch for the Calendar Tally Video.
-Code here may be incomplete or incorrect.

-DO NOT CLONE
+This branch extends what is covered in the video by adding the ability to tap on a day in the calendar to display a list of all activities that occurred on that day.

 If you want to support my work, you can - </br>